praw-dev/prawtools/README.md

 # BBOE's PRAWtools

-PRAWtools is a collection of tools that utilize reddit's API through the Python Reddit API Wrapper (PRAW).
-PRAWtools is currently made up of two utillities:
+PRAWtools is a collection of tools that utilize reddit's API through [PRAW](https://praw.readthedocs.org/).
+PRAWtools is currently made up of three
+utillities:

 * modutils
 * reddit_alert